|

 protect the safety and integrity of individuals, couples, families,

-will continue beautifully into the future.
+continue beautifully into the future.

 |